pruthvimax/Mini-Event-Management-System/README.md

 # Mini-Event-Management-System
 Mini Event Management System in Go

-# Progress
+# Day 1 Progress - Formatted Folder Structure

-Created 2 folders
+Today we created folders of the system Such as Frontend,Backend,Services and Files

 ---

 ## Day 2 Progress — User Registration Feature